bdist/bdist-workspace/README.md

    ```

    _Note:_ The services are attached to this Terminal, so the logs for all the services provided will be printed on its window.
-   Quitting this Terminal window quits all the services abruptly.
    To shutdown safely you will need to issue CTRL+C in the Terminal window and wait until all the services stop gracefuly.
-   You can close the Terminal window after all services are stopped.

 ### Using the Jupyter Notebook [(Docs)](https://docs.jupyter.org/en/latest/)

-The Jupyter Notebook service runs on the non-stardard `9999` port.
+The Jupyter Notebook service runs on the port `9999`.
 Token authentication is enabled.

 1. You need to find your Authentication Token to login every time the `bdist-workspace` is launched (e.g., after a reboot)